 - Major surgery with prolonged immobilization

-- Known or suspected carcinoma of the breast or history of breast cancer
+- Known or suspected carcinoma of the breast (or personal history of breast cancer)

 - Carcinoma of the endometrium or other known or suspected estrogen-dependent neoplasia

 - Cholestatic jaundice of pregnancy or jaundice with prior hormonal contraceptive use

 - Hepatic tumors (benign or malignant) or active liver disease

 - Heavy smoking ( ≥ 15 cigarettes per day) and over age 35

 - Hypersensitivity to any of the components of DESOGEN® Tablets (desogestrel and ethinyl estradiol tablets USP)

 73. The Cancer and Steroid Hormone Study of the Centers for

 Disease Control and the National Institute of Child Health and Human